 “I’m a massive believer in words and actions – right from the get-go, the Data#3 team has taken time to understand us, we can call if we need anything and they are always there to help.”

-Tags: Mobility, Consulting, Data Security, Hardware Procurement, Wireless Network, Wireless Infrastructure, Workforce Mobility, Artificial Intelligence (AI), HPE Aruba, Project Services, Procurement, Hewlett Packard Enterprise (HPE), Queensland, Brisbane, Digital Network Architecture, Aged Care, Network Modernisation
+Tags: Mobility, Consulting, Data Security, Hardware Procurement, Wireless Network, Wireless Infrastructure, Workforce Mobility, Artificial Intelligence (AI), Healthcare, HPE Aruba, Project Services, Procurement, Hewlett Packard Enterprise (HPE), Queensland, Brisbane, Digital Network Architecture, Aged Care, Network Modernisation